Rivenatti/MERN-registration-system/README.md

 React, Redux, Material-UI

 Application is a fully working registration system which allows user to: sign up on the page, sign in on the own account, display information about his/her account and delete the account.
 For security and user authentication I have used JSON Web Token which is stored in the browser's localstorage.

-#### To check live version click: [here](https://ms-mern-registration-system.herokuapp.com/)

-⚠️ You can only check live version by clicking on this link.
-React router doesn't work on Heroku and forced URL written by hand will return 404 page.

 ## Get started